moritzpschwarz/getspanel/README.md

 The package is a panel adaptation of the `gets` package [see here](https://cran.r-project.org/web/packages/gets/index.html).

 This code is being developed by Felix Pretis and Moritz Schwarz.
-The associated paper will be published under "Panel Break Detection: Detecting Unknown Treatment, Stability, Heterogeneity, and Outliers" by Pretis, Schwarz and Sucarrat.
+The associated paper will be published under "Panel Break Detection: Detecting Unknown Treatment, Stability, Heterogeneity, and Outliers" by Pretis and Schwarz.

 ## Installation
 <!--